 - exaggerated reflexes

-- sweating and increased body temperature followed by chills and shivering
+- sweating and high body temperature, often followed by chills and shivering

 - loss of urinary control

-Overdose with magic mushrooms (or psilocybin) alone has not been directly associated with death, however, consumption with other drugs or alcohol may increase the risk of experiencing serious adverse health effects.
+Consuming magic mushrooms with other drugs or with alcohol may increase the risk of experiencing serious negative health effects.

 Addiction and withdrawal